codingforeveryone/READMEs/string-dissection-and-manipulation.md

 ```

 <h2>String Location Methods</h2>
-<b>`indexOf()` & `lastIndexOf()`</b> Both these methods search for a given substring and returns the position.
+<b>1.`indexOf()` & `lastIndexOf()`</b> Both these methods search for a given substring and returns the position.
 Takes two arguments although the second argument is optional, and indicates the position to start searching.
 For `indexOf()` search begins from the beginning of the string.
 For `lastIndexOf()` search begins from the end of the  string.